Roger Miller: Personal life and death

 Miller was married three times and fathered eight children.
 Miller married Barbara Crow, from Shamrock, Texas, when they were both 17.
 Together the couple had four children, the first of whom died shortly after birth.
 As Miller's young family grew, his desire for fame and success continued to grow as well.
 After moving the family to California for a short time, Miller and Barbara divorced.
-Subsequent public interest in Miller led to the success for which he had long hoped, but it also brought struggles that are often associated with life in the entertainment business - periods of burnout, as well as alcohol and substance abuse.
-His amphetamine use in the 1960s has been described as both damaging of his career and helpful to his songwriting.
+Subsequent public interest in Miller led to the success for which he had long hoped, but it also brought struggles that are often associated with life in the entertainment business: periods of burnout as well as alcohol and substance abuse.
+His amphetamine use in the 1960s has been described as both damaging to his career and helpful to his songwriting.
 In 1972, he referred to amphetamines as "a snake pit I got into" and supported a ban on the drug in Oklahoma.

 Miller married Leah Kendrick of San Antonio in 1964.
 Together the couple had two children, Dean and Shannon.

 After 14 years of marriage, Leah and Miller divorced in the mid-1970s.
 Miller eventually married Mary Arnold, whom he met through Kenny Rogers.
 Arnold was a replacement member in the First Edition, a band led by Rogers.
-After the breakup of the First Edition, she performed with her husband Miller on tours as a backup singer, including a performance at the White House before President Gerald Ford.
+After the breakup of the First Edition, she performed with her husband, Miller, on tours as a backup singer.
+This included a performance at the White House before President Gerald Ford.
 In 2009, she was inducted into the Iowa Rock 'n' Roll Hall of Fame.
 Since Miller's death, she has managed his estate.
 She sued Sony for copyright infringement in the 2007 case Roger Miller Music, Inc. v.
 Sony/ATV Publishing, LLC, which went to the U.S. Court of Appeals for the Sixth Circuit.
 Arnold was ultimately awarded nearly $1 million in royalties and rights to the songs Miller wrote in 1964.

 Miller was a lifelong cigarette smoker.
 During a television interview, Miller explained how he composed his songs from "bits and pieces" of ideas he wrote on scraps of paper.
 When asked what he did with the unused bits and pieces, he half-joked, "I smoke 'em!"
 He also wrote a song about his habit, titled "Dad Blame Anything a Man Can't Quit".
 Miller died of lung and throat cancer in 1992 at age 56, shortly after the discovery of a malignant tumor beneath his vocal cords.